Multi-Winner Voting with Approval Preferences: Thiele Methods

-There is exactly one committee that grants each voter (at least) one approved candidate: $W=\{a, e, f, g\}$.
+\begin{example} Considering again the instance of \Cref{ex:running}, there is exactly one committee that grants each voter (at least) one approved candidate: $W=\{a, e, f, g\}$.
+This is the winning committee according to Approval Chamberlin--Courant.
 While this committee indeed provides some satisfaction for every voter, it includes alternatives ($e$ and $g$) that are approved only by single voters. \end{example}

-The two ABC rules we discussed so far---AV and CC---can not only be seen as extreme points in the spectrum of ABC rules, they also belong to the same general class of ABC rules.
-Thiele methods, a class of ABC rules introduced by Thiele in the late 19th century~\citep{Thie95a}, encompass all rules that maximize the total (the sum of) satisfaction of voters, or, in other words, maximize the total welfare.
-By differing the definition of how voters are satisfied with a given committee, a very broad spectrum of ABC rules can be covered.
+The two ABC rules we discussed so far---AV and CC---can be seen as extreme points in the spectrum of ABC rules captured by the class of \emph{Thiele methods}.
+This class, introduced by Thiele in the late 19th century~\citep{Thie95a}, encompasses all rules that maximise the sum of the voters' individual satisfaction, subject to a chosen definition of how satisfaction is measured.
+The unifying assumption is that a voters' satisfaction with a committee~$W$ is solely determined by the number of approved candidates in this committee, i.e., voter~$i$'s satisfaction is determined by a function $w\left(|W \cap A(i)|\right)$.
+By choosing different $w$-functions, a very broad spectrum of ABC rules can be covered.

 \begin{abcrule}[Thiele methods, $w$-Thiele\footnotemark] \begin{changebar} A Thiele method is parameterized by a non-decreasing function $w:\naturals\to\reals$ with $w(0)=0$.
 The score of a committee $W$ given a profile $A$ is defined as the $w$-Thiele method returns committees with maximum score. \end{changebar} \end{abcrule}